hannibal002/SkyHanni/FEATURES.md

 + **Unclaimed Rewards** - Highlight contests with unclaimed rewards in the jacob inventory.
 + **Duplicate Hider** - Hides duplicate farming contests in the inventory.
 + **Contest Time** - Adds the real time format to the farming contest description.
++ Added Pet Candies Used number
+  + Works even after Hypixel removed the `10 pet candies applied` line
++ Added Estimated Armor Value display
+  + Shows the price of all 4 armor pieces combined inside the wardrobe
++ Show numbers of Pocket Sack-In-A-Sack applied on a sack (Default disabled, contributed by HiZe)

 ## Item Abilities
 - Show the cooldown of items in the inventory.